PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ### :warning: Warning <br><br>
 ![alt_only_export](https://github.com/PaulCarrascosa/LMT_Widget_Tool-LWT/blob/main/media/images/Only_export.jpg?raw=true)<br><br>
 The second part is optional.
 It is usefull only if you want to convert your data into csv using different timebins.
-So be careful with this code cell, use it only if you want to change the timebins of your data.
+So be careful with this code cell, use it only if you want to change the timebins of your data.<br><br>

 ![alt_merge](https://github.com/PaulCarrascosa/LMT_Widget_Tool-LWT/blob/main/media/images/Merge.jpg?raw=true)<br><br>
-The third part will merge the csv files created into one csv file which will be used by the tool for the analysis.
+The third part will merge the csv files created into one csv file which will be used by the tool for the analysis.<br><br>

 ![alt_tool](https://github.com/PaulCarrascosa/LMT_Widget_Tool-LWT/blob/main/media/images/Tool.jpg?raw=true)<br><br>
-The fourth part is to start the tool, you will need to use the merged file that you will have with the third part.
+The fourth part is to start the tool, you will need to use the merged file that you will have with the third part.<br><br>

 ## Contributing